 The Bottom Line

 Whether you end up taking a Kamakura day trip (or a Kamakura half day trip), or end up spending a night in Kanagawa prefecture, Japan’s ancient capital is a great excursion from its current one.
 Take a selfie in front of the famous Big Buddha, or explore deeper, traipsing through a scenic bamboo forest or taking in the view from a massive Shinto Shrine.
-For an extra-special treat, make sure to visit Kamakura during the beautiful autumn or cherry blossom season in Japan.
+For an extra-special treat, make sure to visit Kamakura during the beautiful autumn or cherry blossom season in Japan, or combine it with a trip to the more modern Yokohama city.